s-Radu/Odin-Landing-Page/README.md

 # Odin-Landing-Page

-All photos have been provided from Unsplash from a variety of artists
+All photos have been used from Unsplash from a variety of artists